janecher/kids-quiz/README.md

 ## Setup/Installation Requirements

-* URL: janech.github.io/kids-quiz/kids-quiz.html
+* Copy and past URL in the browser: janech.github.io/kids-quiz/kids-quiz.html

 * Clone the files from the repository
 * Double click on the kids-quiz.html file
-* see the result in your browser
+* See the result in your browser

 ## Technologies Used